speccytools/fuse-for-macosx/fusepb/FuseHelp/_English.lproj/monitor.md

 *disciple:unpage* | The DISCiPLE interface is paged out of memory.
 *divide:page* | The DivIDE interface is paged into memory.
 *divide:unpage* | The DivIDE interface is paged out of memory.
+*divmmc:page* | The DivMMC interface is paged into memory.
+*divmmc:unpage* | The DivMMC interface is paged out of memory.
 *if1:page* | The Interface 1 shadow ROM is paged into memory.
 *if1:unpage* | The Interface 1 shadow ROM is paged out of memory.
 *multiface:page* | The Multiface One/128/3 is paged into memory.